Taomihog/unzipDNA/README.md

 ![image](doc/Compile_time_200x200.png)

+**Note:**
+- The compiling takes a long time, but the execution is very fast (0.05 s/kb at 1 nm resolution).
-*Note: Note: Linux users can translate the **.bat** file to a shell script using ChatGPT*
+- Linux users can translate the **.bat** file to a shell script using *ChatGPT*.

-### Running Tests
+### How to use

-Execute the executable, providing the input file name and an optional output file:
+Execute the executable by providing an input file name and an optional output file:

 >UnzipDNA.exe NEB_H5alpha_Accessory_colonization_factor_AcfD.txt out.csv

-The first argument is the input file name.
-The second argument determines the output file name (optional).

 (DNA sequence is from [genbank CP017100](https://www.ncbi.nlm.nih.gov/nuccore/CP017100))

 ## Goal of this program

-The program calculates unzipping curves rapidly, enabling analysis of numerous genes.
-Aiming for faster loops, the code precomputes data and stores it.
-Two look-up tables (LUTs) are computed and saved in **constexpr std::array** containers (c++20 or above is thus required).
-The compile time as a trade-off is thousands of times longer than a straightforward C++ program.
+- The program calculates unzipping curves rapidly, enabling analysis of numerous genes.
+- Aiming for faster loops, the code precomputes two look-up tables (LUTs) in compile time.
+The LUTs are saved in 2 **constexpr std::array** (c++20 or above is thus required).
+- The compile time as a trade-off is thousands of times longer than a straightforward C++ program.

 ### Multithreading Augmentation

-Implemented on Aug/15/2023, multithreading improved execution speed by additional 10-20 times.
+I implemented multithreading on Aug/15/2023, and improved execution speed by additional 10-20 times.

 ### Performance Milestone